OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 <p align="justify">The mount() method makes the contents of an external DSU container, as identified by archiveSSI available under the path mountingPoint of this DSU instance.
 If the flag persistent (default: true) is set, externally mounted DSU instances are stored persistently in the manifest file of this DSU instance.
 Otherwise, mounted DSUs are stored in a temporary variable of this DSU instance.
 Mounted dossiers represent DSUs mounted inside another DSU using the right keySSI (i.e. SeedSSI for read and write access or SReadSSI for read-only access).</p>

 ## Function getManifest(callback)
-**Description**:<p align="justify">Each DSU uses a manifest file containing the DSU metadata to keep references of the mount points to other DSUs.</p>
+**Description**: Each DSU uses a manifest file containing the DSU metadata to keep references of the mount points to other DSUs.
 Returns a manifest instance of the DSU.

 | **Name** | **Type** | **Value** | **Description**  |